-I have gardened for years and inexplicably always loved it, being outside, digging around, snipping this back and tying that back.
+I have gardened for years and inexplicably always loved it.
+Being outside, digging around, snipping this back and tying that back.
 It keeps me sane (r), it gives me time to contemplate or to empty my whirring head.
-It lets me breathe, feel the sun between my shoulder blades, and I get to hear the sound of rain falling on leaves, or the wind picking up and moving the grasses or trees.
+It lets me breathe, feel the sun between my shoulder blades, and I get to hear the sound of rain falling on leaves, or the wind picking up and rustling the grasses or trees.

 I garden, therefore I am.

-I live in St Leonards On Sea, a venerable seaside town on the south coast of England, our neighbour, Hastings, is more widely known, a certain battle in 1066 put it on the map.
-Anyway, St Leonards on Sea (or SLOS for short) is a purpose built seaside town dating back to the 1760s and founded in 1828 http://www.1066.net/burtons/intro.htm) SLOS is directly connected to Hastings, and West St Leonards by a concrete promenade, which in parts is a double-decker promenade, built to cope with the numbers of visitors flocking to the coast to take in the joys of the English seaside in the 1930’s, it is the only one of it’s kind in the UK.
+I’m a south-coaster, living in St Leonards On Sea, a venerable seaside town, our neighbour Hastings is more widely known, a certain battle in 1066 put it on the map.
+St Leonards on Sea is a purpose built seaside town dating back to the 1760s and founded in 1828 http://www.1066.net/burtons/intro.htm) it is directly connected to Hastings, and West St Leonards by a concrete promenade, which in part is a double-decker promenade, built to cope with the numbers of visitors flocking to the coast to take in the joys of the English seaside in the 1930’s, the only one of its kind in the UK.

-Walking along the prom ‘taking the sea air’ has to be one of the best feelings, strolling with no real purpose in mind, feeling the sun on your back, or the wind in your hair, watching the sea – whether there are white tops out there in the Channel or it’s a calm blue sea kind of day or it’s the day after a storm and the sea is still grey and brown, churned up from the storms; simply watching the world go by, there is always something to see or just merely looking out onto the horizon wondering what the weather is going to bring – are there clouds on the coast of France, is the sun shining over in Eastbourne?
-It always captivates me.
-And even though SLOS and Hastings are busy towns, you always have that sense of space that a seascape brings.
+Walking along the prom ‘taking the sea air’ is a life affirming feeling, strolling with no real purpose in mind, feeling the sun on your back, or the wind in your hair, watching the sea – whether there are white tops out there in the Channel, a calm blue sea kind of day or the day after a storm and the sea is churned up grey and brown; there is always something to see.
+The sea captivates me as much as gardening does.

 I Promenade therefore I am.